 + How does AirBuddy work?

 Simply put, AirBuddy is a battery powered dive compressor.
 The rechargeable 12V battery stores energy.
 This energy then powers the air compressor to pressurise the surface air.
 This pressurised air is then delivered to the diver through a supply hose with a regulator (mouthpiece).
 It's a simple concept, really.
 However, to make AirBuddy small, light-weight, powerful and durable, we had to go to great lengths to find the right components, materials and manufacturing processes.
 If these were nowhere to be found, we invented them.
-We are proud to be holding a patent that protects 6 key innovations we made.

 + Why do I need to breathe pressurised air when diving?